shawn-mcginty/naboris/docs-src/content/docs/quick-start/installation.md

 to install `libev` and use the `conf-libev` opam package.
 Read more about it [below](#libev).

 #### <a name="scaffolding" href="#scaffolding">#</a> Scaffolding
-For an easy way to get a server up an running there are scaffolding projects available on GitHub.
+For an easy way to get a server up and running there are scaffolding projects available on GitHub.
 These projects use [esy](https://esy.sh) to sandbox opam and build.
 This means `node.js` is required to run these projects as is.